Claude Bouchiat: Biography

+Graduate of the École Polytechnique in 1955.
+He completed a Ph.D. in 1960 titled La règle de sélection ΔT=0 dans les transitions de Fermi et la théorie de l'interaction vectorielle en radioactivité β.

-Graduate of the École Polytechnique in 1955, he was director of research at the CNRS in the theoretical physics laboratory of the École Normale Supérieure from 1971 to 2003.
+Bouchiat was director of research at the CNRS in the theoretical physics laboratory of the École Normale Supérieure from 1971 to 2003.
 Claude was the disciple of Louis Michel and worked with him on the anomalous magnetic dipole moment of the muon.

-He became honorary research director as of 2003.
+Bouchiat became an honorary research director in 2003.